pythoneast/URL-Status-Checker/README.md

 python3 manage.py runserver
 ```

-Open [this link](http://127.0.0.1:8000/admin/) in a browser and login in Django admin panel and create few links.
+Open [this link](http://127.0.0.1:8000/admin/) in your browser and login in Django admin panel and create few links.

 After that go to [user list page](http://127.0.0.1:8000/urls/) and test status of your urls.